google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 </div>

-Have a look at the official [Sample Media App] and in particular its [ranged-response.js] file for a complete solution in how to handle Range requests.
+Have a look at the official [Sample Media App] and in particular its [ranged-response.js] file for a complete solution for how to handle Range requests.